-Consumer reporting agencies must correct or delete inaccurate, incomplete, or unverifiable information.
+Consumer reporting agencies must correct bad information.

 Inaccurate, incomplete, or unverifiable information must be removed or corrected, usually within 30 days.
 However, a consumer reporting agency may continue to report information it has verified as accurate.

-Consumer reporting agencies may not report outdated negative information.
+Consumer reporting agencies can’t report outdated information.

 In most cases, a consumer reporting agency may not report negative information that is more than seven years old, or bankruptcies that are more than 10 years old.